-Limitation of the effects of the Community patent
+Limitation of the effects of the EU patent

-The rights conferred by the Community patent shall not extend to:
+The rights conferred by the EU patent shall not extend to:

-- (a) acts done privately and for non-commercial purposes; - (b) acts done for experimental purposes relating to the subject-matter of the patented invention; - (b.1) acts carried out solely for the purpose of conducting the necessary tests and trials in accordance with Article 13 of Directive 2001/82/EC6 or Article 10 of Directive 2001/83/EC;7 in respect of any patent covering the reference product within the meaning of either of the said Directives - (c) the extemporaneous preparation for individual cases in a pharmacy of a medicine in accordance with a medical prescription nor acts concerning the medicine so prepared; - (d) the use on board vessels of countries other than Member States of the patented invention, in the body of the vessel, in the machinery, tackle, gear and other accessories, when such vessels temporarily or accidentally enter the waters of Member States, provided that the invention is used there exclusively for the needs of the vessel; - (e) the use of the patented invention in the construction or operation of aircraft or land vehicles or other means of transport of non-Member States, or of accessories to such aircraft or land vehicles, when these temporarily or accidentally enter the territory of Member States;
+- (a) acts done privately and for non-commercial purposes; - (b) acts done for experimental purposes relating to the subject-matter of the patented invention; - (b.1) acts carried out solely for the purpose of conducting the necessary tests and trials in accordance with Article 13 of Directive 2001/82/EC6 or Article 10 of Directive 2001/83/EC;7 in respect of any patent covering the product within the meaning of either of the said Directives; - (c) the extemporaneous preparation for individual cases in a pharmacy of a medicine in accordance with a medical prescription nor acts concerning the medicine so prepared; - (d) the use on board vessels of countries other than Member States of the patented invention, in the body of the vessel, in the machinery, tackle, gear and other accessories, when such vessels temporarily or accidentally enter the waters of Member States, provided that the invention is used there exclusively for the needs of the vessel;

-6 Directive 2001/82/EC of the European Parliament and of the Council of 6 November 2001 on the Community code relating to veterinary medicinal products, OJ L 311, 28.11.2001, p.
+Directive 2001/82/EC of the European Parliament and of the Council of 6 November 2001 on the Community code relating to veterinary medicinal products, OJ L 311, 28.11.2001, p.
 1, as amended by Directive 2004/28/EC of the European Parliament and of the Council of 31 March 2004, OJ L 136, 30.4.2004, p.
 58.